CenturyLinkCloud/PublicKB/Release Notes/2018/2018-11-27-cloud-platform-release-notes.md

 **Link to provider monitoring dashboard**

-Cloud Application Manager now includes a Monitoring button in the provider details page to go to the provider monitoring dashboard into the Monitoring site.
+Cloud Application Manager now includes a Monitoring button in the provider details page to go to the provider's monitoring dashboard in the Monitoring site.
 This new button is accessible in any AWS or Azure type providers and will open a new window or tab in your browser to display it.

 #### [Application Lifecycle Management](https://www.ctl.io/cloud-application-manager/application-lifecycle-management/)